Relativistic Langevin Equation derived from a particle-bath Lagrangian: Galilean Langevin Equation

-The equation~\eqref{eq:langevin-classical} is called \emph{generalized}, because we have not yet imposed any restrictions on the behavior of the contributing terms: the stochastic force and the friction kernel.
+The equation~\eqref{eq:langevin-classical} is called \emph{generalised}, because we have not yet imposed any restrictions on the behavior of the contributing terms: the stochastic force and the friction kernel.
 The following is an example of obtaining a special case known as the \emph{Markovian Langevin equation} from \cref{eq:langevin-classical}.
 We start by noticing that~\cref{eq:memory-classical} is a Fourier series decomposition of \(K(t)\) in terms of \(\omega_i\), as is \cref{eq:noise-classical} a decomposition of \(F_{p}\).
-This series decomposition, assuming that the vibrational spectrum is continuous, can be replaced with a Fourier transform, with a given density of states \(\rho(\omega)\).
+This series decomposition, can be replaced with a Fourier transform, for a continuous vibration spectrum, and a given density of states \(\rho(\omega)\).
 The specific choice of \(\rho(\omega)\) dictates the behavior of \(K(t)\) and \(F_{p}\), via:

 For the Markovian equation, \({\rho(\omega) \propto \omega^2}\), as per Debye's law and/or the Rayleigh-Jeans law for bosonic baths; and \({g(\omega)=\text{Const}}\).
 Thus \(K(t) \propto \delta(t)\) as shown in~\cite{zwanzig2001nonequilibrium}.
 The friction term in~\cref{eq:langevin-classical} becomes the classical viscous force~\( \eta \dot{x}\) and \cref{eq:langevin-classical} reduces to the special case of the Markovian Langevin equation~\cite{zwanzig2001nonequilibrium}.